-So what do you do...other than feel completely overwhelmed?!
-Or start freaking out?!
-Or a combination of BOTH?!?!
+So what do you do...other than feel completely overwhelmed?
+Or begin freaking out?
+Or a combination of BOTH?!
 I’ve already addressed some broader points to remember when one finds out that they'll be teaching music on a cart in this blog that shares my own cart story:

-But I’d like to delve deeper and talk through some more detailed steps to implement that involve you, the other teachers in your school building, and your administrators.
-In my own experience, in order to counteract all of the confusion swirling around in my head, I honed in and focused on addressing 3 distinct categories and it turned out to be immensely helpful in setting myself up for success in implementing my music lessons from a cart.
+But for this blog post, I’d like to delve deeper and talk through some more detailed steps to implement that involve you, the other teachers in your school building, and your administrators.
+Reflecting on my own experience, I've boiled things down to 3 categories that I believe can be immensely helpful in setting yourself up for success in implementing music lessons from a cart.
 So let's get to it!

 Is there any time allotted for transitioning between class periods?
 When I was first put on a cart, my district had 3 minutes scheduled in between class periods.
-Then over the years as various principals came and went, it shrank down to 1-2 until this year in which I have ZERO!!
+Then over the years as various principals came and went, it shrank down to 2, then 1, and now I have ZERO!
 Yup, zero transition time so one class period technically starts the minute the previous one ends.
 Hang tight, because I’ll address this further in point #2.

 Do you have to trek all the way across the school from one class to the next?
 Do you have classes on multiple floors?
 Is there an elevator to utilize?
-Do a walk-through the way your teaching day is laid out in your schedule and find out how long it takes you to get from class to class.
-You’ll probably need to add a minute or more to that travel time as pushing a cart slows down your usual speed compared to traveling by foot alone.
+Do a walk-through the way your schedule is laid out and find out how long it takes you to get from class to class.
+You’ll probably need to add a minute or so to that travel time as pushing a cart slows down your usual speed compared to traveling by foot alone.
 If you already have a cart, go ahead and do your walk-through while pushing it...with some instruments or items to weigh it down, too.

-As you perform your walk-through to check time and distance, scope out the layout of the different classrooms.
+As you perform your walk-through to check time and distance, you should also scope out the layout of the different classrooms.
 How have teachers arranged the desks, tables, bookshelves, and other furniture in their space?
 Where are the outlets located if you need to plug in speakers or charge equipment?
-In which area of the room will a majority of your music time take place?
+In which area of the room can your music class take place?
 What kinds of distractions are in and around that area?
-These are good questions to ask yourself, but be forewarned because classroom teachers can decided to completely revamp how the desks/tables are arranged at any given point of the school year.
-Get a general idea of how the classrooms look initially, have a plan in place, but keep in mind that it will probably change as the teacher also adjusts to the dynamics of his or her class and changes the furniture arrangements accordingly.
+While these are all good to address at the start of the year, be forewarned!
+Classroom teachers can decided to completely revamp how their room is arranged at any given point of the school year.
+Get a general idea of how the classrooms look initially, have a plan in place, yet keep in mind that it might change as the teacher also adjusts to the dynamics of his or her class and changes the space accordingly.

-Having your fellow colleagues on your side will be crucial to the success of music class.
+Having your fellow colleagues on your side from the start will be crucial to the success of your music classes.
 I highly suggest communicating your needs and expectations in black and white by typing up an email and even printing out a hard copy and distributing it to teachers' mailboxes, too, as some people might not catch the email.
 Start off your message by thanking them in advance for your entering their classroom space.
 Now I know that neither you nor they had any say in this arrangement, but you're offering an olive branch of peace here.
 Humans are very territorial, so acknowledging that you're 'intruding' into their space (even though you're an equally valid teacher who has been unexpectedly displaced) goes a long way into defusing initial awkwardness.

 Then, if you have reduced or inadequate transition time between class periods like I mentioned point #1, take a moment to address the fact that while you're trying your best to travel from classroom to classroom, there will be many times in which you will not make it to their room exactly on time and thank them in advance for their understanding of that issue.
 I've found that addressing it from the get-go and putting it openly on the table has afforded me a lot of extra grace from teachers.

 - Expectations for teachers - Do you mind them being present in the room?
 Since music time is their prep time, I'm pretty lenient and don't mind them doing their prep work and moving about the room during music class (I just warn them of the active nature and anticipated volume level of music time, but they *love* hearing our music making!).
 Can you have access to their technology and/or other materials (ex. space to write on the board, access to their interactive whiteboard)?
 Let teachers know of your instructional needs.

 - Expectations for music class time - Will you use the teacher's specific classroom rules, your own music rules, or a combination of both?
 Are there any behavior charts or class goals the students are working towards that you should know about?
 Again, reiterate to the classroom teacher that you'll take care of classroom management as the head teacher in charge at music time, but offer to work with them to support the behavior and teamwork goals they're establishing in their classrooms.
 I use a combination of my own "star musician" program and the classroom teacher's reward system as I make it a point to play up who my selected star musicians are for the day and have students brief their teachers on how they did during music class (I'll go into further detail on such classroom management techniques in the near future!).
-I also ensure the classroom teachers that I'll establish a calm “return of power” at the end of music class.
-In other words, I never leave a room until students have cleaned up their space, are settled down, and calmly/quietly listening for the next direction from their classroom teacher.
+I also ensure the classroom teachers that I'll establish a calm transition at the end of music class.
+In other words, I never roll out of a room until students have cleaned up their space, are settled down, and calmly ready for the next direction from their classroom teacher.
 And the teachers are *VERY* grateful for this!

-Finally, follow up with a "thank you" email about a month afterward and give a brief rundown of what has worked well so far and maybe offer some suggestions for things you'd like to change or try.
+Finally, follow up with a "thank you" email about a month into the school year and give a brief rundown of what has worked well so far and maybe offer some suggestions for things you'd like to change or try.
 Never think you have to continue with a system that doesn't work, but be honest and open for change so you can work together with your colleagues to figure out what will work best for successful music instruction and your new cart teaching situation!